araichev/pyclub/README.rst

 2. Read the `Wikipedia page on GTFS <https://en.wikipedia.org/wiki/GTFS>`_, and for more information see the `GTFS reference <https://developers.google.com/transit/gtfs/>`_.

-3. Download a cleaned version of Auckland's latest GTFS feed from ``data/homework_02``.
+3. Consider the Auckland GTFS feed ``data/auckland_gtfs_20190524.zip``.
 Working in a Jupyter notebook, complete the following function and test it.

    .. code-block:: python